0172-2748399

 E-mail: rahul15tyagi@gmail.com

-I am inclined towards spirituality and admirer of nature.
-Singing, cricket and beautiful natural sites are my source of inspiration.
+I am inclined towards spirituality and an admirer of nature.
+Singing, cricket, and beautiful natural sites are my source of inspiration.
 I would like to travel all around the world and would like to explore human culture.

 My PhD thesis focused on investigating the cognitive deficits associated with Duchenne Muscular Dystrophy (DMD) and how these deficits correlate with specific genetic variants in the dystrophin gene.
 By analyzing genetic data and conducting comprehensive cognitive assessments on a cohort of 100 DMD subjects, the study identified key patterns of copy number variations and their impact on various cognitive and neuropsychological domains.
 The working memory induced global deficits were additionally validated by computational cognitive modeling to simulate cognitive processes and decision-making in DMD patients.
 The findings revealed significant cognitive deficits linked to specific mutations and highlighted the role of early intervention.
 Overall, my work contributed to a better understanding of the genotype-phenotype relationship in DMD and proposed new avenues for cognitive rehabilitation.